bodrovis/lokalise_rails/README.md

 [![Test Coverage](https://codecov.io/gh/bodrovis/lokalise_rails/graph/badge.svg)](https://codecov.io/gh/bodrovis/lokalise_rails)
 ![Downloads total](https://img.shields.io/gem/dt/lokalise_rails)

 This gem provides [Lokalise](http://lokalise.com) integration for Ruby on Rails and allows to exchange translation files easily.
-It relies on [ruby-lokalise-api](https://lokalise.github.io/ruby-lokalise-api) to send APIv2 requests.
+It relies on [lokalise_manager](https://github.com/bodrovis/lokalise_manager) which perform the actual import/export and can be used to run this task in any Ruby script.

 *If you would like to know how this gem was built, check out the ["How to create a Ruby gem" series at Lokalise blog](https://lokalise.com/blog/create-a-ruby-gem-basics/).*